pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 pm.model_to_graphviz(model)
 ```

-Before we start sampling, we check the logp of each variable at the model initial point
+Before we start sampling, we check the logp of each variable at the model initial point.
+Bugs tend to manifest themselves in the form of `nan` or `-inf` for the initial probabilities.

 ```{code-cell} ipython3
 initial_point = model.compute_initial_point()